 Friday

 11:00 AM: Keele Subway Station parking lot (520 Indian Rd).
 Check in, sign the waiver, and throw your bag in the truck.
 The key to Boreal is leaving and arriving together.
-Pace drinks.
-We break at the Waubaushene Truck Stop outside Muskoka.
+We break way up at the Waubaushene Truck Stop.

 3:00 PM: Arrive at the river and unload the truck.
 Grab your bag from the pile, find two others or a third, and grab a canoe, paddle and lifejacket.
-Put the canoe entirely in the water so it doesn’t tip when getting in.
-Take off your shoes and pack the canoe.
+For safety, consider taking off your shoes and moving the canoe entirely in the water so it doesn’t tip when getting in.
 Paddle upstream with your life vests on.

-4:30 PM: Set up your tent anywhere around the kitchen rock woods (practical), behind the dance floor forest midway (Sat night fever), to nooks towards the roaring waterfalls (scenic).
+4:30 PM: Set up your tent anywhere around the kitchen rock woods (practical), up hill in the forest midway (Sat night fire), to nooks towards the roaring waterfalls (scenic).

-8:00 PM: Dinner, campfire, meeting new friends, exploring camps, and stargazing.
+8:00 PM: Dinner, campfire (if no fire ban), meeting friends, exploring camps, and stargazing.

 Saturday

-You can swim, float, canoe, and hike up the river to see more waterfalls.
-Dreamy music begins in the afternoon beside a basin where the water gently swirls from a waterfall.
+Noon: Brunch.
+After, you can swim, float, canoe, and hike up the river to see more waterfalls.
+Enjoy a dreamy afternoon beside a basin where the water gently swirls from a waterfall.

 7:00 PM: Dinner